ibm-cloud-docs/watson-assistant/about.md

 Customers interact with the assistant through one or more of these channels:

 - A web chat that you embed in your company website and that can transfer complex requests to a customer support representative.
-- An existing social media messaging platform, such as Slack, Facebook Messenger, or WhatsApp
+- An existing social-media messaging platform, such as Slack, Facebook Messenger, or WhatsApp
 - A phone call or text message
 - A custom application that you develop, such as a mobile app or a robot with a voice interface